wp-plugins/perfect-pullquotes/readme.txt

 Tags: pullquotes, pullquote, pull quotes, pull quote, quotes, quote, blockquotes, blockquote Requires at least: 3.0.1
 Tested up to: 4.2.2
-Stable tag: 1.1.4
+Stable tag: 1.2
-License: GPLv2 or later
+License: GPL2
 License URI: https://github.com/adamdehaven/perfect-pullquotes/blob/master/LICENSE

 Add beautifully styled left-aligned, right-aligned, or full-width pullquotes.
-Includes two custom buttons for the Visual Editor as well as a custom shortcode.
+Includes a custom 'Pullquote' menu button for the TinyMCE Editor as well as a custom shortcode.
+View the always-current info post on [adamdehaven.com](http://adamdehaven.com/2015/05/easily-add-pullquotes-to-your-wordpress-theme-with-the-perfect-pullquotes-plugin/)

 == Description ==
 Add beautifully styled left-aligned, right-aligned, or full-width pullquotes.
-Includes two custom buttons for the Visual Editor as well as a custom shortcode.
+Includes a custom 'Pullquote' menu button for the TinyMCE Editor as well as a custom shortcode.
+View the always-current info post on [adamdehaven.com](http://adamdehaven.com/2015/05/easily-add-pullquotes-to-your-wordpress-theme-with-the-perfect-pullquotes-plugin/)

 The plugin enables a [Wordpress shortcode](https://codex.wordpress.org/Shortcode_API) that allows you to add a pullquote within your content.
-The shortcode can be added manually or by selecting text in the text editor and then clicking either of the Pullquote buttons (one for left-aligned, the other for right-aligned).
+The shortcode can be added manually or by selecting text in the text editor and then selecting an option (left, right, or full) from the Pullquote dropdown button.

 The default shortcode tag is shown here
 <pre>[pullquote align="left" color="" class="" cite="" link=""]This is the pullquote text.[/pullquote]</pre>

 = Options =
-The shortcode includes three options, (align, color, and class) as outlined below:
+The shortcode includes five options, (align, color, and class) as outlined below:

 = align="left" =
-**REQUIRED**: Determines whether pullquote is left-aligned, right-aligned, or full-width (100% width of container).
+**REQUIRED**: Determines whether pullquote is left-aligned, right-aligned, or full-width (95% width of container).
 Accepts "left", "right", or "full"
 `[pullquote align="left"][/pullquote]`

 = color="#EEEEEE" =